The Career Brief

 Let’s begin with an overview of categories a legal resume should include: a header, education, experience, community involvement, languages/special skills, and interests.
 Information within these categories should be listed in reverse chronological order, with the most recent experience first and working backwards.

 Education: The education section of your resume should list your present or most recent degree first, followed by prior degrees.
-Be sure to include the school, the program you are in, projected graduation month and year, and the city and state of the school.
+Be sure to include the school, the program you are in, projected/actual graduation month and year, and the city and state of the school.
 You may include any school-related activities, honors, or awards you’ve received.
 Don’t forget to mention your moot court competitions, law review, and leadership roles.

 You may also include your GPA and class rank if it is impressive.
 Typically, this is the top-third of your class for law school.
 If listing cum laude on a resume, keep it all lowercase and in italics, listed after your degree: Bachelor of Science, summa cum laude.